bhoeckendorf/cos-agw_ij/readme.md

     Logarithmic scaling of images with higher dynamic range to 8bit.

   - Make Isotropic
-    Scales an image or a volume to isotropic sampling, with bicubic interpolation.
+    Scales an image or a volume to isotropic sampling using bicubic interpolation.

   - Orthogonal Project
     Fast and memory-friendly maximum intensity projections along X and Y dimensions without turning the volume.